ChrisDavi3s/PythonForLabs/README.md

 # PythonForLabs
-Usefull snippets for python data analysis
+Usefull snippets for python data analysis with an included example of work submitted.

 1) Refers to a d